CrumpLab/SemanticLibrarian/README.md

 R Shiny source code for the Semantic Librarian: A Search Engine  Built from Vector-Space Models of Semantics

 This repository contains the source code for the Semantic Librarian Shiny App, which should allow the app to be run locally.
-An online version of this app is available at [http://crumplab.shinyapps.io/SemanticLibrarian/](http://crumplab.shinyapps.io/SemanticLibrarian/)
+An online version of this app is available at [http://semanticlibrarian.shinyapps.io/SemanticLibrarian/](http://semanticlibrarian.shinyapps.io/SemanticLibrarian/)

 ## Blog

 Blogging about examining the APA database with our semantic vector approach here: [https://crumplab.github.io/SemanticLibrarian/](https://crumplab.github.io/SemanticLibrarian/)

+## www.semanticlibrarian.com

+Find more out about the growing project at <https://www.semanticlibrarian.com>

 ## Instructions